Phase Transition in the S&P Stock Market: Introduction

-Approaches which utilize the spectral properties of correlations matrices have their limits once the number of variables becomes large in relation to the number of observations.
-Networks approaches, which derive dependency networks from the correlations matrix can be useful, as long as one does not need explicit portfolio weights for each single stock \cite{dnetwork, montegna}.
-A related approach is to try to identify different states of the stock market, either by an analysis of the correlation matrix \cite{munnix} or transaction volumes \cite{preis}.
-Recent studies show that the correlation structure in stock markets are rather volatile, and partly mirror economic and political changes \cite{raddant}. \cite{kenn} for example shows that a structural break seems to happen in the U.S. market around 2001.
-This strand of literature is also related to approaches from econometrics.
-Beile and Candelon \cite{beile} for example argue that correlations increase in times of crisis, which has profound implication for portfolio choice and hedging of risk.
+Approaches which utilize the spectral properties of correlations matrices have their limits once the number of variables becomes large relative to the number of observations.
+Networks approaches, which derive dependency networks from the correlation matrix can be useful, as long as one does not need explicit portfolio weights for each single stock, see, e.g., \cite{dnetwork} and \cite{montegna}.
+A related approach is to try to identify different states of the stock market, either by an analysis of the correlation matrix like in \cite{munnix}, or by the analysis of transaction volumes as in \cite{preis}.
+Recent studies like \cite{raddant} show that the correlation structure in stock markets are rather volatile, and partly mirror economic and political changes. \cite{kenn} for example shows that a structural break seems to happen in the U.S. market around 2001.
+This strand of literature is also related to approaches from econometrics. \cite{beile} for example argue that correlations increase in times of crisis, which has profound implication for portfolio choice and hedging of risks.
 Other studies like \cite{ahlgren} analyze if correlations in and between markets have increased due to more openness and tighter economic relations between countries.